allegro/bigflow/docs/project_setup_and_build.md

 Every [job](./workflow-and-job.md#job) in a [workflow](./workflow-and-job.md#workflow) maps to [`KubernetesPodOperator`](https://airflow.apache.org/docs/stable/_api/airflow/contrib/operators/kubernetes_pod_operator/index.html).
-BigFlow sets a reasonable default values for the required operator arguments.
+BigFlow sets a reasonable default value for the required operator arguments.
 You can modify [some of them](./workflow-and-job.md#job), by setting properties on a job.
-Similarly, you can modify a DAG properties, by setting [properties on a workflow](./workflow-and-job.md#workflow-scheduling-options).
+Similarly, you can modify a DAG property, by setting [properties on a workflow](./workflow-and-job.md#workflow-scheduling-options).